The Administration department provides many services including lottery licensing, marriage licensing, and Commissioner of Oaths.

 Periodically, municipal officials are named as persons able to certify documents for such purposes as applications for Canada Pension, Old Age Security etc. Any such certification will be noted as limited to the purpose for which it was obtained and this service will be provided only where the customer supplies evidence that the municipal official is explicitly authorized to certify the document.

-If you require commissioning services, please visit the Town Office, or call (613) 584-2000 to make an appointment.
+If you require commissioning services, please call (613) 584-2000 to make an appointment.
 It is recommended you call ahead to ensure a Commissioner is available.

 The Town of Deep River does not prepare affidavits or provide legal advice.
 We also wish to advise that Commissioners will not witness Wills, Living Wills, Power of Attorney, Divorce, Separation, Custody, Theft, Financial or Real Estate related documents.
 We suggest these documents be taken to a solicitor for appropriate advice and assistance.
 The Commissioner reserves the right to refuse to commission documents.